prajaktapandit7/ChurnRiskAnalysis/README.md

-# Multi-Source Operations & Performance Dashboard
+# Strategic Risk Analysis Dashboard

 An interactive internal tool built in **Retool** designed to understand customer behavior, identify churn risk, and provide recommendations for targeting at risk properties.
 This project demonstrates high-level proficiency in data transformation, state management, and custom data visualizations.